-For the years ended June 30, 2021 and 2020, RHBT recognized revenue of \$9 and \$19, respectively, for support provided by the State as a special funding situation.
+For the years ended June 30, 2022 and 2021, RHBT recognized revenue of \$(3) and \$9, respectively, for support provided by the State as a special funding situation.
+The negative revenue recognized in the current year is due to a negative \$20.8 million total opeb expense reported for the OPEB Supplemental for Unfunded Liability special funding.

-At June 30, 2021, the RHBT reported a liability for its proportionate share of the WV OPEB Plan's net OPEB liability that reflected a reduction for the State of WV OPEB support provided to the RHBT.
-The amount recognized by RHBT as its proportionate share of the net OPEB liability, the related State of WV support, and the total portion of the net OPEB liability that was associated with the RHBT was as follows:
+At June 30, 2022, the RHBT reported an asset for its proportionate share of the WV OPEB Plan's net OPEB asset that reflected an addition for the State of WV OPEB support provided to the RHBT.
+The amount recognized by RHBT as its proportionate share of the net OPEB (asset) liability, the related State of WV support, and the total portion of the net OPEB (asset) liability that was associated with the RHBT are as follows:

-2 2021 2020 RHBT's proportionate share of the net OPEB liability State of WV's special funding proportionate share of \$ 100 \$ 327 the net OPEB liability associated with the RHBT 53 67 Total portion of the net OPEB liability associated with RHBT \$ 153 \$ 394
+2 022 2021 RHBT's proportionate share of the net OPEB (asset) liability \$ (5) \$ 100 State of WV's special funding proportionate share of the net OPEB (asset) liability associated with the RHBT (3) 53 Total portion of the net OPEB (asset) liability associated · with RHBT \$ (8) \$ 153